CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 4. Pfeiffer Beach – Big Sur

-For something dramatic and unforgettable, head to Pfeiffer Beach in Big Sur.
-Known for its purple-hued sand and massive rock formations, this beach feels wild and untouched.
+For something dramatic and unforgettable, head to Pfeiffer Beach in Big Sur, along the region’s rugged coastline.
+Known for its purple-hued sand and massive rock formations, this beach feels wild and untouched, and nearby coastal trails add even more scenic appeal.

-The waves here can be rough, so it’s more about soaking in the scenery than swimming.
-But at sunset?
-Absolutely magical.
+The waves here can be rough, with crashing waves making it more about soaking in the scenery than swimming.
+But it’s especially memorable at stunning sunset.

 Why it’s one of California’s best beaches: Unique purple sand and jaw-dropping coastal cliffs.